adamschmideg/coffeescript-eclipse/devjournal.md

 * Problems with tokens got from Aptana scanner
- - It uses short numbers internally which easily overflows, resulting token positions restarted after 4095
+ - It uses short numbers internally which easily overflows, resulting token positions restarted after 4095 -- oops, not true, it simply uses offsets
  - The rewriter calculates wrong positions for inserted tokens, sometimes resulting in a token with startIndex > stopIndex
  - Comments get ignored, since it can't use a hidden channel (probably